tvheadend/tvheadend/docs/markdown/dvr_failed.md

 Highlight the desired entry(s) then press the *[Delete]* button on the menu bar.

-**Deleting an entry cannot be undone.
+**Deleting can't be undone.
 You will be prompted to confirm deletion.**

-**Tip**: You can highlight multiple entries by holding ctrl or shift (to select a range).
+**Tip**: You can highlight multiple entries by holding ctrl or shift (to select a range) while clicking.